cplkake/weatherp/README.md

-# Weather App
+# Weatherp

-Weather App (tentative name) is a Next.js app powered by the OpenWeather API.
+Weatherp is a Next.js app powered by the OpenWeather API.

 ## Description